Evgueni Galperine: Biography

 Evgueni Galperine was born in Chelyabinsk, in the Urals, where he spent his early childhood before moving to Kyiv with his parents and his brother Sacha, who was barely one year old at the time.
 Four years later, the family moved to Moscow where Evgueni continued his studies, first at a conservatory and then at the Gnessin State Musical College.
 At the age of 16, the whole family moved to France where Evgueni studied composition at the Boulogne Conservatory.
 He was admitted to the Conservatoire de Paris in 2000, where he studied music theory and composition.
 He then went on to compose for concerts, theatre and advertising.

 Since 2003, he has devoted much of his work to film music, first as a solo artist, then as a duo (since 2009) with his brother Sacha.
 The career of the two brothers began with the production of the soundtrack for the 2010 film The Big Picture by Éric Lartigau.

-If some compositions reflect, by the choice of instrumentation and rhythms, their Slavic roots (as in La Famille Bélier, The Family or Nine Lives), others are detached from them to feed themselves in an autonomous way.
-Minimalist trends, also influenced by the composer Arvo Pärt, are apparent, too.
 The brothers' soundtrack to Andrey Zvyagintsev's film Loveless received the European Film Academy (EFA) award for the best film score of the year in 2017 and IndieWire ranked it among the top ten scores of the year.

 In addition to European cinema where Evgueni has collaborated with directors such as Andrey Zvyagintsev, François Ozon, Marjane Satrapi, Asghar Farhadi, Luc Besson, he has also collaborated with American directors such as Barry Sonnenfeld (The Addams Family and Men in Black) or Barry Levinson (Rain Man, Sleepers and Wag The Dog).
 In addition, his and his brother’s music is often used in films as additional music: Jacques Audiard's Rust and Bone, Gary Ross' The Hunger Games, Night Shyamalan's Split, etc.

 In 2017, when Galperine was ready to recommit to contemporary composition – and to begin work on Theory of Becoming (finally realized and released in 2022) – Andrey Zvyagintsev asked him to contribute music for the film Loveless.
 The director asked Evgeni to write the music without reading the script and without seeing the film.
 In regard to this, Evgeni said "Once you find yourself writing music from three sentences, without images, you are no longer a composer of film music.
 You have no reference points other than yourself."
 The film was awarded the Jury Prize at the 2017 Cannes Film Festival.

 Among his "emotional influences", Galperine cites Modest Mussorgsky, Dmitri Shostakovich, and Claude Debussy and, among more recent composers, Arvo Pärt, György Ligeti and Steve Reich.